Mythical Aanimals of Earthquake

 ● Taiwan

-Legend has it that there’s a buffalo living underground, and when it turns over, it causes an earthquake.
+Legend has it that a buffalo lives underground, and when it turns over, it causes an earthquake.

 ● Mongolia